StefanVodilovski/FastAPI/README.md

-# A RESTful api for social media built with FastAPI
+# A RESTful api for a social media app built with FastAPI

 #### This API  has 4 routes